fredericGette/Lumia520/content/drivers/qcsmem8930.md

    * Memory Mapping: For each memory resource, it uses MmMapIoSpace to map the physical hardware addresses into the kernel's virtual address space, making them accessible to the driver.
 It uses different caching types for different resources:
        * The first resource is mapped as MmWriteCombined.
 This is the "heap" shared memory.
 Its physical addresse starts at 0x80000000 with a length of 0x200000 bytes.
 It contains a list of fixed memory buffers at the beginning.
 Then each subsequent request allocate another memory buffer.
        * Subsequent resources are mapped as MmNonCached.
 The second memory resource seems to contains an array of 32 DWORD set to 0 when the corresponding spinlock is acquired.
 It starts at the physical address 0x01200604 with a length of 0x80 bytes.
-Then there are 3 other addition memory resources of 4 bytes each.
+Then there are 3 other additional memory resources of 4 bytes each.
 Their physicial addresses are 0x2011008, 0x12104080 and 0x12104094

 IoControlCode `0x42000`
 	Outputbuffer size 52